Labeled Random Finite Sets and the Bayes Multi-Target Tracking Filter: Abstract

 \section{Abstract}

-We present an efficient numerical implementation of the $\delta $ -Generalized Labeled Multi-Bernoulli multi-target tracking filter.
+An analytic solution to the multi-target Bayes recursion known as the $ \delta $-Generalized Labeled Multi-Bernoulli ($\delta $-GLMB) filter has been recently proposed in \cite{VoConj13}.
+As a sequel to \cite{VoConj13}, this paper details efficient implementations of the $\delta $-GLMB multi-target tracking filter.
 Each iteration of this filter involves an update operation and a prediction operation, both of which result in weighted sums of multi-target exponentials with intractably large number of terms.
 To truncate these sums, the ranked assignment and K-th shortest path algorithms are used in the update and prediction, respectively, to determine the most significant terms without exhaustively computing all of the terms.
-In addition, using tools derived from the same framework, such as probability hypothesis density filtering, we present inexpensive look-ahead strategies to reduce the number of computations.
+In addition, using tools derived from the same framework, such as probability hypothesis density filtering, we present inexpensive (relative to the $\delta $-GLMB filter) look-ahead strategies to reduce the number of computations.
 Characterization of the $L_{1}$-error in the multi-target density arising from the truncation is presented.

 ~ {\arabic{footnote}}